zehengl/django-survey/readme.md

 A django survey app, based on and compatible with "django-survey".
-You will be able to migrate your data from an ancient version of django-survey, but you can use python 3 and export results as CSV or PDF using your native language.
+You will be able to migrate your data from an ancient version of django-survey, but it has been ported to python 3 and you can export results as CSV or PDF using your native language.

+The latest version still compatible with python 2.7 is 1.2.1.

 [![Build Status](https://travis-ci.org/Pierre-Sassoulas/django-survey.svg?branch=master)](https://travis-ci.org/Pierre-Sassoulas/django-survey)
 [![Coverage Status](https://coveralls.io/repos/github/Pierre-Sassoulas/django-survey/badge.svg?branch=master)](https://coveralls.io/github/Pierre-Sassoulas/django-survey?branch=master)